Which city in the world has more museums than any other city?

-This may come as a surprise, given all the history and culture in Europe.
-But whether Mexico City does indeed have the most number of museums is irrelevant.
+It may come as a surprise, given all the history and culture in Europe.

 The fact is there’s an astounding collection of top-notch Mexico city museums – more than 150 museums!

-In Mexico City, however, there are museums to suit every intellectual fancy, from shoe to cartoon museums – even a pen museum.
-But the grand-daddy of all Mexico City museums is the world-class National Museum of Anthropology (Museo Nacional de Antropologia).
+In Mexico City, however, there are museums to suit every intellectual fancy, from shoe to cartoon museums, even a pen museum.

-Highlights of the National Museum of Anthropology in Mexico City
+Highlights of the National Anthropology Museum, Mexico City

-We could only allow a half-day here.
+We could only allow a half-day here at the Mexico City Anthropology Museum.
 (There was much more we also wanted to see in Mexico City!)

 So we concentrated our visit on the most significant displays – the Teotihuacan, Maya and Aztec exhibit halls.